Kishore-2007/Object-detection-using-web-camera-YOLO-4-/README.md

 Additionally, I captured a screenshot of the detected output and displayed it using Matplotlib for better visualization.

+Note : You need Some Files for executing YOLO 4 and detect motion objects using web camera , you can directly download the required files from the github repositry of YOLO v4 available in open source.

 ## Steps Performed :

 #### Setup Environment